On the affine invariant of simple hypersemitoric systems: Hypersemitoric systems

-The system $(M,\omega,F)$ is called the Jaynes-Cummings model.
-Furthermore, $(M,\omega,F)$ is a semitoric system with one focus-focus singularity at the point $m=(0,0,0,0,1)$.
-Its polytope invariant and all the other invariants of the semitoric system can be found in Section $5$ of Alonso \cite{alonso2019symplectic} and references therein.
-We plotted a representative of the polytope invariant in Figure \ref{f.JCpolytope}.
+The system $(M,\omega,F)$ is called the Jaynes-Cummings model; it is a semitoric system with one focus-focus singularity at the point $m=(0,0,0,0,1)$.
+Its polytope invariant and all the other invariants of the semitoric system can be found in Section~5 of Alonso et al. \cite{alonso2019symplectic} and references therein.
+A representative of the polytope invariant is shown in Figure~\ref{f.JCpolytope}.